Niger attack leaves 4 US soldiers dead: What to know

 "If you're not in the family, if you have never worn the uniform, if you have never been in combat, you can't imagine how to make that phone call," Kelly said.

-Because of the White House’s response to the attack, it’s been called “the president’s Benghazi” by some Democrats, referencing the contentious attack in 2012 that left four American service members dead.
+Because of the White House’s response to the attack, it’s been called “the president’s Benghazi” by some Democrats, referencing the controversial attack in 2012 that left four American service members dead.

-Fox News' Lucas Tomlinson, Nicole Darrah and The Associated Press contributed to this report.
+Fox News' Lucas Tomlinson, Kaitlyn Schallhorn, Nicole Darrah and The Associated Press contributed to this report.